smpetersgithub/AdvancedSQLPuzzles/Database Articles/Advanced SQL Joins/10 - Any, All, and Some.md

 | !>       | Not Greater Than (not ISO standard) |

-I have found understanding these nine operations will easily allow you to understand any combination you will see in your daily SQL activities.
-I have included the SQL statements below to review these operations.
+Understanding these nine operations will easily enable you to understand any combination you encounter in your daily SQL work.
+I have included the SQL statements below for your review.

 | Id |     Operation     |             Equivalent                                      |
 |----|-------------------|-------------------------------------------------------------|